Scaffolding Injuries and Ladder Accidents

 Construction accident lawyer Kathy McArthur does not settle lawsuits unless it is in the best interests of her clients to do so.
 The McArthur Law Firm is a litigation firm first, and we approach every case as if it will go to trial.
 Unlike inexperienced lawyers, we provide our clients with results, not excuses.
-We have over 30 years of successful verdicts and settlements that prove we can help you.

 Construction Accident Statistics

 According to Occupational Safety & Health Administration (OSHA) construction accident statistics:

 - In 2014, there were over 4,000 workers killed on the job in the US and of those, 20.5 percent were construction workers.

 - In 2015, improper fall protection on construction sites was the most cited OSHA standards violation.

 - In 2014, at 39.9 percent, falls were responsible for more workplace deaths in the US than any other type of on-the-job accident.